 Insulin and Blood Sugar

 Sleep is also important in ensuring proper blood sugar regulation.
 When we eat, our blood sugar rises, and insulin is released to take those blood sugars and put them inside cells to control the amount of sugars in our blood.
 Sleep deprivation has been shown to increase both insulin resistance , and inflammation8.
 With insulin resistance, our body is no longer responding to that insulin as well as it used to, so both the sugars and the insulin remain high in the blood instead of being used by cells.
-This increase in insulin resistance is shown to be two-fold in those with misaligned circadian rhythms– of which shift workers would be classified into.
+This increase in insulin resistance is shown to be two-fold in those with misaligned circadian rhythms8 – of which shift workers would be classified into.
 Blood glucose control and maintaining insulin sensitivity is an absolute key to health.
 These mechanisms heavily influence cardiovascular health, skin health, mood regulation, cancer incidence, brain health, eye sight, thyroid health, inflammation levels, hormonal imbalances, diabetes, heart disease, chronic disease etc ….the list just continues on and on.

 Blood sugar and sleep are connected in both directions: getting quality sleep is affected by blood glucose control as well!
 If we don’t have great control over our blood glucose levels, they can dip low enough overnight that it actually causes us to have restless sleep and wake up frequently.